CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageLocalKeySetting.md

 ```

 ### -ExistingKey
-Existing key which is already configured on the server.
+Current Security Key Passphrase which is already configured on the server.

 ```yaml
 Type: string